 A recumbent bike is a perfect alternative for those with joint issues, back issues, or standard aches and pains.
 If you still want to get your cardio in, a recumbent bike can make exercising a lot more comfortable.
 There are a lot of exercise bikes on the Canadian market, but most of them do not offer the additional support of a recumbent bike.

-Best Recumbent Bikes for Canadians
+Best Recumbent Bikes for Canadians in 2023

 - Best Overall: Schwinn 270 Recumbent Bike

 - Best Folding: XTERRA FB350 Folding Exercise Bike